Safeguarding, On-line Safety and Wellbeing at Lings Primary School

 The Safeguarding Team is:

-Emma Jacox – Head of School - Designated Safeguarding Lead
+Emma Jacox – Deputy Head - Designated Safeguarding Lead

 Nicola Mann – Family Support Worker- Deputy Designated Safeguarding Lead

 Helen Fox – Family Support Worker - Deputy Designated Safeguarding Lead